dolthub/docs/content/reference/sql/server/garbage-collection.md

 collected chunks.
 We needed to make some changes to Dolt to ensure online garbage collection leaves the database in a useable state.

-# Automated GC

-We eventually want to support automated garbage collection during events that generate a lot of garbage, such as file imports.
-It will need to be interruptable.

-# How online garbage collection works

-## Shallow GC
+### Shallow GC

 Shallow garbage collection is a less complete but faster garbage collection that prunes unreferenced table files.
 In normal operation, Dolt does not create unreferenced table files which stay on disk for a long time.
 But during some operations, including server shutdown, Dolt can leave behind unreferenced table files and various temporary files which will not currently be automatically cleaned up.

 During shallow garbage collection we iterate through all table files and remove any that aren't referenced in the manifest.